Marybrooke is nestled on the edge of the majestic Sherbrooke Forest in the Dandenong Ranges.

 Nadine Richmond is our Senior Wedding Co-ordinator.
 Nadine has extensive experience in all aspects of hospitality including Weddings, Corporate work and Formal Dining.
 She is a very down-to-earth and delightful host and looks forward to assisting you with any enquiries you may have.

-Suzanna and Rachael provide excellent support both at events and on front desk reception.
+Lauren and Rosemary provide excellent support both at events and on front desk reception.

 The entire team at Marybrooke is always striving to deliver first class quality service to all our clients.
 We look forward to welcoming you.